 Structured by scenes that are set in Palestine and in the universal realm, we see how brief moments of happiness and normality are interrupted or sabotaged by the loud voiceover of political news that leaves the dancers deflated, at a loss and feeling helpless.
 In other acts the performers also appear to be at the mercy of work production lines and hypnotised by the sound of a ringing alarm clock which forces them back into a state of submission, meekness and withdrawal.

 Significant props include mobile phones that indicate both the lack of real human interaction in today’s busy world - as they distract, separate and isolate – and the fact that these little devices are an important tool to finding non-biased truth through social media channels.
 Whilst black masks come to convey that there are yet dark forces lurking in the shadows of our existence, keeping a computer-generated eye on our moves as well as secretly profiling each and every single one of us.

 Amidst the confusion, the evident psychological abuse of minds and exerted physical control over bodies, the routine dramatically develops into the final scenes when the dancers consciously wake up to their predicament.
 It all then ends in spectacular fashion that engages directly with the audience by giving two dares that can be accepted or rejected at will.

-Insight From Creative Director Darzaid & Executive Producer Boughelaf
+Insight: Creative Director Sharaf Darzaid & Executive Producer Jamila Boughelaf

 Curfew came about when three members of Hawiyya were on a visit to Palestine last year and experienced first hand the demoralising ways of the occupying force – like, for example, the unnecessary interrogations at border check points.
 So when they met Darzaid there, who was coordinating the annual Palestine International Festival for Dance and Music, they decided on a collaborative project to bring the story back to a London audience.